MetaFam/Shephard-bot/README.md

   I did something on Saturday.
   I also did some work on Sunday, and implemented XYZ.
   ```
-- The bot would also send a weekly reminder to everyone in the bot's DB, to remind them that they need to report their progress for this week.
+- The bot also sends a weekly reminder to everyone in the bot's DB, to remind them that they need to report their progress for this week.
+These are optional, and can be opted out of.
 - Bonus: The bot keeps track of whether the person sticks to what they say they will do by checking if they received a checkmark emoji on their report from the guild leader or "verifier".

 ## How to contribute to this project?